 In Jason’s spare time, he loves spending it with his wife (Adriann) and their two dogs (Bella & Emmie).
 Jason is an avid reader, an early riser for morning workouts, and enjoys traveling.

 Matt Friedersdorf, Chief Financial Officer, is responsible for strategic planning and analysis, forecasting and driving cross-functional initiatives.
 Prior to VRI, Matt worked for Landor Associates, Trillium Health Care Products, F+W and Hasbro.
 Matt has provided leadership across various functions and industries, consistently building strong relationships, improving processes, driving change and delivering results.
 Born and raised in Cincinnati, Matt received his BS in Finance and Multinational Business from Florida State University.

-John Ferrara, Vice President of IT, is responsible for all the infrastructure and application development teams.
+John Ferrara, Vice President of IT & Product, is responsible for all the infrastructure and application development teams.
 John is a Certified Lean Facilitator with extensive experience in synergizing companywide goals using innovative technical solutions.
 His responsibilities at VRI will include analyzing and improving processes to enhance IT systems and dashboard reporting for all teams.
 John holds his Bachelor of Science in Computer Science and Engineering with a minor in Forensic Science from Saint Louis University.